data-dependent/osrs-guides/skilling.md

 Using a dragon pickaxe and crystal pickaxe provides a chance of delaying the skilling timer by two ticks instead of the usual three ticks.
 We control for this by _always_ moving to another rock after two ticks.
 On the next tick, we then move back to the previous rock if it isn't depleted.
 We also drop ore in client input before starting to interact with a rock to keep space in our inventory.

-The skilling tick is just a number, so it doesn't know what kind of action set the skilling tick.
+The skilling tick is just a number, so it doesn't know what kind of action set it.
 In the iron mining example, the skilling tick both got set from an iron rock and was used to mine an iron rock; however, this consistency was not needed.
-We can also set the skilling tick using one action and then complete a distinct action during the skilling tick.
+We can also set the skilling tick using one action and then complete a distinct action on the skilling tick.
 This strategy is behind almost every optimal skilling method in the game.
 A first example of this is from setting the skilling timer using woodcutting (which is 4 ticks) then completing a barbarian fishing action (which is by default 5 ticks), as shown in the clip below.

 <div style="text-align:center"><img src="https://i.imgur.com/FL2K5q7.gif" alt='Tree fishing' width=500>